RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #644, #645, #646

+Moved over the entire Transmutation module including all the operators all of the tests, and the old worklog for it.
+I need this for the merging function used for `transmute().extend()` so I can properly merge git status files for a proper commit command.

 ## #643

 I started work on trying to setup SemCom to handle a `kd commit` command so it